niteeshy/design-culture/README.md

 These include:

+Product design group levels: _roles and expectations, Levels make growth tangible._
-• Performance evaluation guidelines: Evaluation guidelines define how performance is assessed.
+Performance evaluation guidelines: _evaluation guidelines define how performance is assessed._
-• Core team principles: Levels define what growth looks like.
+Core team principles: _principles anchor how we behave as a team._
-• Design critique guidelines: Critique guidelines shape how work is discussed.
+Design critique guidelines:_ critique guidelines shape how work is discussed._
-• Product design group levels: Principles anchor behaviour.
+Understanding team dynamics: _it help us understand how individuals operate within a larger system._

 Each of these solves a different layer of the same problem.
 Together, they create a shared language.
 Not just for managers, but for the entire team.
 This is important.
 Because performance should not feel like something that is “done to you”.
 It should feel like a system you can navigate, question, and use to grow.